trodrigu/freegexer/README.md

 # Freegexer

-Freejexer is an app that helps you test different Regexes against the text of your choosing.
+Freegexer is an app that helps you test different Regexes against the text of your choosing.

 # Why?